Ultrasound Tech Training

 Like other allied health careers, specialization is a possibility with sonography.
 Cardiac sonographers produce imaging of a patient’s heart, heart chambers, valves and vessels.
 A vascular sonographer is similar to a cardiac sonographer, but they focus primarily on blood vessels and blood flow.

 An ultrasound technician’s job requires more than just producing an image.
 You’ll interact with patients by preparing them for the procedure.
 You’ll also need a keen eye; ultrasound technicians must be able to recognize normal and abnormal images.
 Analyzing diagnostic information and providing it to the physician is a regular job task.

 Ultrasound technicians work primarily in hospitals, physician’s offices and laboratories, but before you can get there, you’ll need to earn an ultrasound technician education.

 What You’ll Study

-You’ll need to pass courses in the core sciences—biology, chemistry, anatomy, physiology, physics—as a prerequisite for ultrasound tech training programs.
-Some training programs prefer applicants with a background in science or experience in other healthcare professions, but also will consider high school graduates with courses in mathematics and science, as well as applicants with liberal arts backgrounds.
+You’ll need to pass courses in the core sciences—biology, chemistry, anatomy, physiology, physics—as a prerequisite for ultrasound tech programs.
+Some programs prefer applicants with a background in science or experience in other healthcare professions, but also will consider high school graduates with courses in mathematics and science, as well as applicants with liberal arts backgrounds.

-Ultrasound tech training program options include:
+Ultrasound tech program options include:

 - 1-year certificate or diploma